raycast/extensions/extensions/brand-dev/README.md

 ## 🗒️ NOTE

 The Free Plan of Brand.dev includes 100 API Calls per month so to reduce usage of API Calls, when you retrieve a Brand, it is stored locally in `LocalStorage`.
-The local value will take priority unless you explicitly "refresh" the brand.

-You can view locally stored brands by running the `View Storage` Action.